Windows 10 cannot be installed to this disk [ULTIMATE GUIDE]

 If you’re still having issues with your hardware or you simply want to avoid them for the future, we recommend you to download this tool (100% safe and tested by us) to fix various PC problems, such as hardware failure, but also file loss and malware.

-Fix – Windows cannot be installed to this disk.
-The partition contains one or more dynamic volumes
+Sixth case – The partition contains one or more dynamic volumes

 Solution – Convert the your dynamic disk to basic disk